 - Look for a GSA approved safe (Government Service Administration).
 GSA approved safes are often similar to those used by the government for the storage of classified information.
 If it’s good enough for top secret information, it’s good enough for your financial records and other important valuables.

 - Evaluate burglary classification.
-TL-15 and TL-30 are common classifications, wth the TL-30 offering more protection.
+TL-15 and TL-30 are common classifications, with the TL-30 offering more protection.

 - Compare prices.
-On the low end, you can purchase a fireproof safe for less than $100.
+On the low end, you can purchase a fireproof safe for close to $100 (prices vary).
 On the high end, you can go into the thousands, depending on size and features.
-One of the best I could find on the market for protecting computer data is the SentrySafe QE4531, which meets or exceeds UL testing standards, has a built in USB port for your electronic backups, and features water resistance up to 8 inches for 24 hours (great for flood protection).
+Make sure you find a safe that meets or exceeds UL testing standards.

 Choosing a fireproof lockbox.